 Spoon Rocks Lookout, Coastal Walking Track, Caves Beach

 You can often spot whales from Caves Beach itself, but why not get a workout and do the 5-kilometre return Coastal Walking Track while you keep your eyes peeled for passing whales.
 As you walk between Caves Beach and the headland south of Pinny Beach, Spoon Rocks Lookout in particular makes a great vantage point, and Quarries Head offers some lovely sea views too.
 If you want an add-on, stroll out to the Spoon Rocks Spit at the Caves Beach end.
-The spit is a wide breakwater that extends 500 metres into the ocean, so, naturally, this is a great place to view whales too.
+The spit is a wide breakwater that extends 500 metres into the ocean, so, naturally, this is a great place to view whales.

 Ken and Audrey Owens Walk